Godert de Ginkel, 1st Earl of Athlone: War in Ireland

 Galway next capitulated, its garrison being permitted to retire to Limerick.
 There the viceroy Tyrconnell was in command of a large force, but his sudden death early in August left the command in the hands of General Patrick Sarsfield, 1st Earl of Lucan, and the Frenchman d'Usson.
 Led by Ginkel, the Williamites came in sight of the town on the day of Tyrconnell's death, and the bombardment and siege were immediately begun.
 Ginkel, by a bold device, crossed the River Shannon and captured the camp of the Irish cavalry.
 A few days later he stormed the fort on Thomond Bridge, and after difficult negotiations, a capitulation was signed—the Treaty of Limerick, the terms of which were divided into a civil and a military treaty.

 Thus was completed the Williamite conquest of Ireland, and the services of the Dutch general were amply recognised and rewarded.
-Ginkell received the formal thanks of the House of Commons, and was created by the king 1st Earl of Athlone and baron of Aughrim.
+Ginkel received the formal thanks of the House of Commons, and was created by the king 1st Earl of Athlone and baron of Aughrim.
 The immense forfeited estates of the Earl of Limerick were given to him, but the grant was a few years later revoked by the English Parliament.

-Later life

-The Earl of Athlone continued to serve in the English Army, and accompanied the king to the continent in 1693.
-He fought at the sieges of Namur in 1695 and the Battle of Neerwinden, and assisted in destroying the French magazine at Givet.
-In the War of the Spanish Succession, Lord Athlone succeeded the Prince of Nassau-Usingen in 1702 as first Field Marshal of the Dutch States Army, serving under the 1st Duke of Marlborough, the Allied commander-in-chief in the Low Countries.
+Back in the Low Countries

+Soon after, he returned to the field, witnessing the capture of Namur by Louis XIV.
+On 3 August 1692, he fought at Steenkerke.
+The following year, he led the cavalry on the Allied left wing at the Battle of Landen, narrowly escaping death by drowning in the Geete while trying to restore order during the retreat.
+Athlone lamented that his cavalry, who fought the least at that battle, suffered most of its losses to a small river.

+During the 1695 campaign, he commanded the Dutch cavalry in the army, earning great renown for his role in the recapture of Namur.
+Early the next spring, he devised the plan for the attack on Givet and supported Coehoorn's operation, which led to the destruction of French supply depots amassed by Louis XIV for the upcoming campaign.